Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Challenges in Taiji Data Analysis

-Additionally, noise characteristics also inherently depends on the TDI configurations.
-The Michelson $\{A, E, T\}$ channels are widely adopted as the ``optimal'' TDI combinations in the literature~\cite{TDI_optimal_channels}.
-Under the assumptions of equal armlength and identical noise spectrum on each MOSA, the optimal combinations exhibit advantages such as enhanced sensitivity (compared to the original Michelson ones) and noise orthogonality, which enables direct summation of statistics (SNRs, log likelihoods, \emph{etc}) across individual channels.
-Besides, the $T$ channel, being insensitive to GW signals at low frequencies, can be particularly valuable as a ``null'' channel used for instrumental noise evaluation and SGWB detection.
-However, for realistic orbits with unequal and time-varying armlengths, the optimal channels would have non-negligible noise covariance~\cite{unknown_noise}, and compromise the ``null'' characteristics of $T$ channel at both low and high frequencies~\cite{unequal_arm_tdi} (see FIG.~\ref{fig:T_channel_sensivitity} for the sensitivity of Michelson-$T_2$ channel across a year, compared to the ``signal'' channel Michelson-$A_2$).
-Therefore, practical data analysis must account for the covariances among channels, thereby increasing modeling and computational complexity.
-Besides, the presumed optimality of $\{A, E, T\}$ demands further validation, and a systematic exploration on alternative TDI combinations remains imperative.
-Diverse TDI schemes with specialized advantages have been developed under different scenarios, \emph{e.g.}, TDI channels suitable for noise characterization~\cite{Muratore2021Time, Muratore2022Effectiveness, Wang2022Characterizing, Hartwig2022Characterization,WANG2024107481}, robust against armlength variation~\cite{GangWang_time_2024, Wang:2024hgv}, minimizing the loss due to data gap~\cite{Wang:2025mee}, designed to reduce specific noises~\cite{PhysRevD.111.024011, Wu:2022qov}, \emph{etc}.
+Additionally, {noise characteristics also inherently depend on} the TDI configurations. {The widely adopted Michelson $\{A, E, T\}$ channels are usually referred to as the ``optimal'' TDI combinations in the literature~\cite{TDI_optimal_channels}.
+Under the assumptions of equal armlength and identical noise spectra for each MOSA and each laser link, the optimal combinations exhibit advantages such as noise orthogonality, which enables direct summation of the statistics (SNRs, log likelihoods, \emph{etc}) across individual channels.
+Besides, the $T$ channel, being insensitive to GW signals at low frequencies, can be particularly valuable as a ``null'' channel used for instrumental noise characterization and SGWB detection.
+However, for realistic orbits with unequal and time-varying armlengths, the optimal channels will have non-negligible noise covariance~\cite{unknown_noise}, thus practical data analysis must account for the covariances among channels, increasing both modeling and computational complexities.
+The ``null'' property of $T$ channel will also be compromised at both low and high frequencies~\cite{unequal_arm_tdi}.
+FIG.~\ref{fig:T_channel_sensivitity} shows the sensitivity of Michelson-$T_2$ channel across a year, with different yellow curves represent the sensitivities on different days, compared to the ``signal'' channel Michelson-$A_2$~\footnote{{In principle, PSD can effectively describe the statistical properties of noise only under the condition that the noise is Gaussian and stationary.
+Here the variation of the TDI noise profile is induced by armlength variation, which has a timescale of month (see FIG.~\ref{fig:LTTs_and_DPLs}).
+Therefore, for the observation of transient signals with durations on the order of days (such as MBHB merger), the noise can still be treated as locally stationary.
+This allows for the use of PSD and the calculation of sensitivity within the relevant time intervals of interest.}}.
+Consequently, the presumed optimality of $\{A, E, T\}$ demands further validation, and a systematic exploration on alternative TDI combinations remains imperative.} Under different scenarios, various TDI schemes with specialized advantages have been developed, \emph{e.g.}, TDI channels suitable for noise characterization~\cite{Muratore2021Time, Muratore2022Effectiveness, Wang2022Characterizing, Hartwig2022Characterization,WANG2024107481}, robust against armlength variation~\cite{GangWang_time_2024, Wang:2024hgv}, minimizing the loss due to data gap~\cite{Wang:2025mee}, designed to reduce specific noises~\cite{PhysRevD.111.024011, Wu:2022qov}, \emph{etc}.